peter2st/Feature-Picker-Function/README.txt

 In this case, "log" would be inputted for this parameter.

-features -- This paramter will be the list of all the features that are in the data set you are using i.e. x = df[['sex', 'cp', 'fbs', 'restecg', 'exng', 'oldpeak', 'caa', 'thall']]
+features -- This parameter will be the list of all the features that are in the data set you are using i.e. x = df[['sex', 'cp', 'fbs', 'restecg', 'exng', 'oldpeak', 'caa', 'thall']]